 Conversation Starters: Keep Them Talking

-Some employees are more reluctant to speak-up but this doesn’t mean that a manager should do the bulk of the talking.
-There are simple ways to get the employee to talk and keep talking during the check-in meeting.
+Some employees are more reluctant to speak up, but this doesn’t mean that a manager should do the bulk of the talking.
+There are simple ways to get the employee to engage and keep talking during the check-in meeting.
 Remember, this meeting is about them.
-The more they talk, the better.
+The more they contribute to the conversation the better.